 - Volunteering and giving back to the community brings generative feelings of spiritual joy.

 - Participating in activities and hobbies that bring pleasure and relaxation.

 If you feel the “holiday blues” setting in, consider Dr. Podell’s explanations and identify which type of Holiday blues you are experiencing.
-This can bring more clarity and understanding to what you are feeling and why, leaving you more empowered to take positive action.
+This can bring more clarity and understanding of what you are feeling and why leaving you more empowered to take positive action.